Paradoxu/Express-Rules/README.md

 <pre>
 'client': {
 	allowAllIf: () => false,
 	routes: {
 		':id': {
 			allowAllIf: () => true
 		},
 	}
 }
 </pre>

 In this example we have the `client` level that is rejecting any kind of request, but the route `client/:id` that accepts all, for performance reasons the ruler will stop on the first rejected rule, which means that it won't even reach the handler `allowAllIf` inside `:id`.
 Any of these handler will be called with the parameters: `levelValue: string and request: RequestRule`, to help you handle the request easy.

-- levelValue: string is a string that has the value of the current level
+- levelValue: Is a string that has the value of the current level

 Example of request: `/client/20`

 <pre>
 'client': {
 	// value in this case will be a string equal to 'client'
 	allowAllIf: (value) => false,
 	routes: {
 		':id': {
 			// value is a string, but it's not equal to ':id' instead it will have the actual value of the route, which is '20'
 			allowAllIf: (value) => true
 		},
 	}
 }
 </pre>